DiogoTavares31/hft/README.md

 # C++ Trading Bot 📈

 A simple algorithmic trading simulation built in C++ for fun and learning.
-This project was completely **vibe coded**.

 ## ⚠️ Disclaimer